Interested in becoming a storm chaser? You’re in the right place!

 Training as a storm spotter with the NWS is a good way to show that you take learning about weather seriously.

 Making observations on a home weather station and recording them is another way.
 Remember, you don’t always have to chase storms to learn about them, sometimes they will come to you.
 Learning to understand everything that your weather station is displaying and what it means is a great education for a beginning storm chaser.
-With the correct accessories, you can even display your home weather station data on your personal weather website and connect to an on line weather station network.
+With the correct accessories, you can even display your home weather station data on your personal weather website and connect to an online weather station network.

 There are a few skills that storm chasers need to develop in order to get the most out of their hobby.
 The first is to learn how to monitor a VHF radio for weather alerts from the National Oceanographic and Atmospheric Administration.
-Portable VHF radios are probably the most useful because you can leave them plugged in while you are monitoring and take it in the vehicle with you during a chase.
+Portable VHF radios are probably the most useful because you can leave them plugged in while you are monitoring and take them in the vehicle with you during a chase.
 Our recommended choice is the Uniden MHS75 that you can find on Amazon.

 Once you have determined that there is a storm in your area to chase, locate it on a map and program the information into a GPS device.
 It is best for storm chasers to work as a team of at least two.
 The driver needs to keep his full concentration on not only the normal hazards of driving, but heavy weather can present sudden and unexpected hazards, such as flooded roads, downed power lines, low visibility, and other confused drivers who are not prepared for the same dangers.